-In addition to this bulletin and the GAP 3.3.
-Academic Advising, several University policies apply to all faculty-student advising relationships.
+Several University policies apply to all faculty-student advising relationships.
 The University’s Research Policy Handbook 1.
 Conduct of Research outlines policies and practices related to the conduct of research, including obligations to students, staff, and sponsors.
 The Administrative Guide 1.1.1.
 University Code of Conduct articulates the policy that all members of the Stanford community are responsible for sustaining the highest ethical standards and values of the university and of the broader community.

-Additional information and resources about advising can be found on the Office of the Vice Provost for Graduate Education’s Advising & Mentoring web pages.
+Additional information and resources about advising can be found on the Office of the Vice Provost for Graduate Education’s Advising & Mentoring webpages.